 For one, find out what other people get paid at their jobs and advocate for yourself and others doing the same job to be paid equally (or bill equal rates, if you’re in a position to determine your pricing.)

 How do you find this out?
-Enter: Salary Guides (scroll down for ’em!)
+Transparent Salary Guides (scroll down for ’em!)

 Luckily some crafty folks are putting the information out there, creating a salary transparency that can serve to get data you need to advocate for equal pay.
 Because are we likely to just get GIVEN the raises we deserve?
 Friends: unfortunately, no. We have to ask.
 So — GET YOUR RESEARCH ON AND ASK.

 Some of these Salary Guides are made by orgs, and some are self-directed spreadsheets made by folks in various industries hoping that sharing salaries can help others be paid fairly.
 Enjoy learning!

 - Graphic Designer transparent salary sharing.
 2020 [folks submit their real salaries]: https://docs.google.com/spreadsheets/d/1aFoSJr1qWBH3nWMeoEdFP4her8NvI7RZf6skyQmOAsU/edit#gid=257041397

 - Aquent 2019 – Digital Jobs Salary Guide (PDF) – https://drive.google.com/open?id=1IzeIimHESE1bxhVmI2Hw22Oy5ymo6rjU